 Q: What material are grip tapes made of?

-The material mirrors the feel of sandpaper, but a grip tape is finer.
+The material mirrors the feel of sandpaper, but a grip tape for a longboard is finer.
 It’s even better than sandpaper since it’s designed for that purpose alone.
 Depending on the company, it can be made of aluminum oxide or silicon carbide.

-Q: Where do I get the grip tape?
+Q: Where do I get the grip tape for a longboard?

 Specialized skate shops sell grip tapes, although if you’re into convenience, it’s also easier to find them online.
 You can take advantage of the wider choice available by reading consumer reviews.